tjmcmanus/Journey-to-AI/labs/gettingstarted/getstarted.md

 This workshop provides hands-on experience with Cloud Pak for Data that will show you how to modernize your microservices applications by enriching them with Machine Learning (ML) and Artificial Intelligence (AI).

-The Journey to AI requires a strong information architecture (IA) that supports self-service capabilities and balances the needs of both the agility required by lines of business as well as the "Enterprise class" delivery required by IT.
+The Journey to AI requires a strong information architecture (IA) that supports self-service capabilities and balances the needs of both the agility required by lines of business as well as the **Enterprise class** delivery required by IT.
 This journey can move significantly faster and with more efficiency when you use a single integrated platform like Cloud Pak for Data.
 It is the world's leading platform that allows you to Collect, Organize and Analyze data, and then Deploy the results to Infuse your applications with AI.

 ## Cloud Pak for Data: defined

 Cloud Pak for Data is an integrated end-to-end data and analytics platform designed to help make data more accessible and trusted, as well as to provide access to many analytical tools to help your organization gain insights from your data.

-Cloud Pak for Data provides the data platform that accelerates the journey up the "AI Ladder."
-With it, you can quickly build, train, deploy, and manage machine learning (ML) models to create applications with Artificial intelligence (AI).
+Cloud Pak for Data provides the data platform that accelerates the journey up the **AI Ladder.** With it, you can quickly build, train, deploy, and manage machine learning (ML) models to create applications with Artificial intelligence (AI).
 Cloud Pak for Data provides inventory and cataloging of your data sources, self-service shopping for data, and data integration and refinement capabilities.
 Thus, high quality and trusted data can be more easily prepared, assembled and used in one modern, integrated, collaborative and scalable platform.

 Cloud Pak for Data is installed on the foundation of OpenShift for the cluster this workshop uses.